sharedstreets/curb-wheel-archive/README.md

+# Status update
+We've uncovered a bug in the testing image that's preventing data downloads from working.
+Because of this and other issues, we decided to overhaul the software to turn it into an iOS and Android-native app.
+This will make initial set-up and usage much easier, and let us solve the networking issues.
+We hope to have a test version of the app out in the next couple of weeks - stay tuned for more updates!

 # SharedStreets Curb Wheel

 The curb wheel is an open source data collection tool that can be used to map a city's curb assets and regulations and create a standardized data ([CurbLR](https://www.curblr.org/)) feed.
 It combines the precision of a measuring wheel with the efficiency of a smartphone app.